bartificer/programming-by-stealth/docs/pbs23.md

 ## Introducing `URI.js`

 The final piece we need to build our link enhancer is the ability to parse URLs into their component parts so we can analyse them.
-We could do this with regular expressions, but that’s not as straight forward as you might imagine – the specification defining valid URLs is actually quite complex.
+We could do this with regular expressions, but that’s not as straightforward as you might imagine – the specification defining valid URLs is actually quite complex.

 When you encounter a common problem like this, reinventing the wheel is not a good approach.
 Instead, you should look to see if there’s an open source project that has already solved your problem for you.
 I don’t mean copying and pasting snippets of code from a web forum.
 I mean using a well packaged and well documented library of code that has been specifically designed to be reused.